YZnoodle/YZnoodle.github.io/_posts/2/2020-1-29-Dialogue-Manager-and-Parser.md

 ---
 layout: post
-title: Reusable json dialogue parser design
+title: Reusable json dialogue parser
-category: Code
+category: [Code]
 ---
 **Overview**
 This is a dialogue manager I created in Godot.
 The purpose of this dialogue manager is act as an easy tool to create small games and experiment with stuff quickly.
 The dialogue manager provides a simple dialogue GUI and a json parser.